Esri/participatory-planning/README.md

 # Participatory Planning

-This is a non-commercial demo application made by the Esri R&D Center Zurich to show Participatory Planning using the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/).
+An interactive 3D web application enabling citizens to engage in urban planning, using the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/).
+This is a non-commercial demo application made by the Esri R&D Center Zurich.
+It is intended for presentations or as a starting point for new projects.

 [![screenshot](./screenshot.png)](https://esri.github.io/participatory-planning)